fussybake/Movie-Description-Plugin-for-Torrent/README.md

  This plugin has a place call 'blacklist' where you can send the movie and it won't be visible in the following searches.
 Of course you can resurrect the movie from blacklist at any time.

-- *As a TPB website user, I don't like those tons of ads on the webpage*
+- *As a torrent website user, I don't like those tons of ads on the webpage*

- This plugin can remove ads on TBP site.
-It is not perfect though, works with ~ 90% of those ads.
+ This plugin can remove some adds of the torrent site.
+It is not perfect though.

 - *I don't watch movies, I just want quickly and easily search on Google, Google Images or IMDB with query being equal to torrent title.*